lorinbaum/lorinbaum.github.io/posts/Towards spirit stream.md

 - download file
 - view raw

-#### Implementation

-1. convert folder
-- if index.md, then convert, otherwise index is generated: file browser at top view
-	- keyword in index.md to substitute with file browser top level links
-- file browser = an index.html in every folder
-- files that can be opened become a link to a site with them on it, either html, text or image
-- render images into ones that can load progressively
-- site for every file that can be opened with shell + content. convert markdown
-- copy raw files to raw folder and set up links to them
-- if private, make another "admin" filebrowser window
-- if opening encrypted files, use client side javascript to ask for a key to decrypt them.

-2. server
-- login
-- send private files only to authenticated users, else page that says either file does not exist or lack the privilege for viewing them
-- generate links for sharing files
-- resolve shared links to files
-- block users that request too much or try passwords

-### other

 [ANSI codes](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797)

 llms contain linguistic maps. they can draw the landscape for me if they know my maps too.